bitcoin/bitcoin/contrib/README.md

 ### [Qos](/contrib/qos) ###

-A Linux bash script that will set up tc to limit the outgoing bandwidth for connections to the Bitcredit network.
+A Linux bash script that will set up tc to limit the outgoing bandwidth for connections to the Credits network.
 This means one can have an always-on creditsd instance running, and another local creditsd/credits-qt instance which connects to this node and receives blocks from it.

 ### [Seeds](/contrib/seeds) ###
 Utility to generate the pnSeed[] array that is compiled into the client.